 Wheels Rallye Team News

-A very competitive road rallye kicked off the Wheels Rallye Team's 2021 season as 21 cars full of active participants drove this daytime gimmick road rallye, and when it came to results, veteran Phil Howard, Marty Howard took home first overall honors with a sparkling 60 points in penalty, followed closely by veterans Edward Davis, Roy Coleman and Dianna Uchida.
+A very competitive road rallye THE MONSTER kicked off the Wheels Rallye Team's 2021 season as 21 cars full of active participants drove this daytime gimmick road rallye, and when it came to results, veteran Phil Howard, Marty Howard took home first overall honors with a sparkling 60 points in penalty, followed closely by veterans Edward Davis, Roy Coleman and Dianna Uchida.
 Karen and Alex Flasch finished third and Ed Mann and Chipp Kopp took home the Masters trophy.